 I’ve Let them My Teens Make their own Choices about:

 They break up.
 They make up.
 They break-up again.
 It can’t be escaped, so I simply learned to accept its existence.

-It’s tricky, when I can see things as an outsider that they’re not seeing.
-But my personal mantra was: a person can’t learn from experience if their experience is hijacked by another person.
+It’s tricky when I can see things as an outsider that they’re not seeing.
+But my personal mantra is: a person can’t learn from experience if their experience is hijacked by another person.
 Meaning me, obviously.